tournz/binance-grid-bot/README.md

 - run python3 launch_bot.py
 - choose each currency of the pair; you need to have a non-nul balance in at least 1 of the 2 currencies

-<strong>To have the bot rebalance orders every minute</strong> (WORK IN PROGRESS, AS SOME EXECUTED ORDERS ARE SOMETIMES NOT DETECTED):
-- write the following cron job: * * * * * python3 path_to_repo/binance_bot/adjust_grid.py
+<strong>To have the bot rebalance orders every minute</strong>: write the following cron job: * * * * * python3 path_to_repo/binance_bot/adjust_grid.py

 <strong>To check on your bot:</strong>
 Option 1: Use the display_grid.py script
     - run display_grid.py
     - the script will make you choose among the active bots
     - you will be able to see the current grid

 Option 2: Read the log file
     - in the binance_bot repo, access the gridbots folder followed by the right currency pair folder
     - you will be able to see snapshots of the order grid at 1 minute intervals, when the adjust_grid.py script is run automatically by the cron job

 <strong>To disable your bot:</strong>
 - run disable_bot.py